juspay/hyper-sdk-react/README.md

 - Displaying payment options on your payment page
 - Performing a transaction
-- User’s payment profile management
+- User's payment profile management

 The result of the process call is provided in the `Hyper Event listener`, later discussed in [step-4](#step-4-listen-to-events-from-hypersdk).